 Neil did not stay with the new set-up.
 Instead he moved to Radio Invicta.
 This middle-of-the-road station was based on Red Sands, an abandoned anti-aircraft fort off the Kent coast.
 Money was tight and resources severely

 limited.
 It was by no means luxurious and, unlike Radio Atlanta who recorded their programmes in the comfort of a London studio, Radio Invicta's shows were live, which meant Neil lived and worked out on the derelict North

 Dave Dennis in the Radio London studio.
 Photo by Martin Stevens taken from ‘Offshore Radio’, published by Iceni Enterprises.

-which was just about to launch.
-Toney liked what he heard and invited Neil to join the DJ team for the new station - Radio London.
-But, like all his colleagues, he had to choose a new name.
+all his colleagues, he had to choose a new name.
 He became Dave Dennis.